huaminghuangtw/Evergreen-Notes/Permanent-Notes/Frameworks to structure your day.md

 * [Always start and end the day right](Always%20start%20and%20end%20the%20day%20right.md)

-[^1]: _“Instead of feeling that you've blown the day and thinking, “I'll get back on track tomorrow,” try thinking of each day as a set of four quarters: morning, midday, afternoon, evening.
+[^1]: _“Instead of feeling that you’ve blown the day and thinking, “I’ll get back on track tomorrow,” try thinking of each day as a set of four quarters: morning, midday, afternoon, evening.
 If you blow one quarter, you get back on track for the next quarter.
 Fail small, not big.” — Gretchen Rubin, Better Than Before_ [@rubinBetterMasteringHabits2015]